Games in the view of mathematics

 Thurs 23 Nov 2017, 18h00

 University of Strathclyde, McCance Building, Room MC301

 The talk on a level of popular science gives an overview on the mathematics of games, especially games of chance.
 In history games of chance inspired mathematicians like Cardano, Fermat, Pascal and the Bernoullis to look for laws of randomness.
-The mathematics of Monopoly and blackjack will be explained on the base of interactive presentations.
+The mathematics of Monopoly and Blackjack were explained through interactive presentations.

-Afterwards there will be time for a question and answer session.
+Following the talk there was a lively and interesting question and answer session.

 Jörg Bewersdorff is a German mathematician who is working as mathematics writer and game designer.
 After obtaining his Abitur from the Werner-Heisenberg-Gymnasium in Neuwied, Bewersdorff studied mathematics from 1975 to 1982 at the University of Bonn.
 In 1982 he submitted his diploma in mathematics in Bonn and in 1985 he received his doctorate there under the supervision of Günter Harder.